-- other investigative research conducted in online and in libraries.
+5. other investigative research conducted online and in libraries.

-EPA seeks to match waste and/or other evidence found at the contamination site with individuals and entities who may be responsible for the contamination.
+EPA seeks to match waste found contamination sites with potentially responsible parties.

-After identifying PRPs, EPA examines the nature of a parties involvement in the contamination site.
-This involvement may include a party’s ownership of the site, or a party’s business operating on or near the site.
-EPA takes into account the amount of waste each party may have contributed, as well as a party’s ability to pay for, or pay partially for, a site’s cleanup.
-In addition, EPA evaluates the defenses likely to be claimed by a party, and any applicable exemptions or exclusions to responsibility.
+EPA considers the amount of waste each party may have contributed, as well as a party’s ability to pay for, or pay partially for, a site’s cleanup.
+EPA evaluates a party’s likely defenses, and any applicable exemptions or exclusions.

 In situations where PRPs are identified, EPA seeks to enforce responsibility.
 EPA ensures public health by asking PRPs to conduct their own investigations and begin site cleanups before the deployment of any public resources.
 However, some public resources do exist for cleaning up mass scale contaminations.